Be1zebub/Emoji.lua/README.md

 # Emoji.lua - a way to add emotions in your Gmod UI

 #### Features:
-> The entire library is in one short file
+> The entire library is in one short file you only need to download 1 lua file
 > Content downloading only on request (your players dont need to download a lot of useless emojis that they will never see)
 > Comfy receipt of emojis by name (as in discord / Twitter)
 > Synchronous and asynchronous functions